cajones93/quizmaster/README.md

 The loading div is displayed when a user refreshes the game page | &check;
 The loading div is removed after 3 seconds on the game page | &check;
 The quiz parameters still exist when the user refreshes the game page | &check;
-If a user directly enters the game page without setting quiz parameters, they are shown an error |
+If a user directly enters the game page without setting quiz parameters, they are shown an error | &check;

 #### User Story Testing